Grammarly online | Voice Change, Active and Passive Voice

 Passive: Dinesha is being disturbed by her.

-Active Voice | Passive Voice (Auxiliary Verb- has/have +been) |
+(Auxiliary Verb- has/have +been)

-Subject + has/have+ v3+ obj | Object+ has/have+ been+ V3+ by + subj |
+Object+ has/have+ been+ V3+ by + subj

-Subject + has/have+ not+ v3+ obj | Object + has/have+ not + been+V3+ by Subj. |
+Object + has/have+ not + been+V3+ by Subj.

-Has/have+ subj+ v3 + object+? | Has/Have + Obj + been+V3+ by subject +? |
+Has/Have + Obj + been+V3+ by subject +?

 Active: siam has challenged her.

-Passive: She has been challenged by siam.
+Passive: She has been challenged by Siam.

 Active: Mahia has not written an article.

-Passive: An article has not been written by mahia.
+Passive: Mahia has not written an article.

 Active: Have they left the flat?